 Collegiately, Pagano was a four-year letterman and two-year starter at strong safety for the University of Wyoming and graduated with a degree in marketing in 1984.

 Pagano was a four-year letterman and two-year starter at strong safety at Fairview (Boulder, Colo.)
 High School.
 His brother, John, is the Chargers defensive coordinator and former defensive assistant for the Colts from 1998-2001.
 Both Chuck and John played for their father, Sam, who was the head coach at Fairview.
 Sam was selected to the 25th Hall of Fame induction class for the Colorado High School Activities Association in 2013.
+Pagano is active with the United Service Organizations and has participated on two USO Tours.
+He currently serves on the USO 75th Anniversary Honorary Committee.
 Chuck and his wife, Tina, have three daughters, Tara, Taylor and Tori, and three granddaughters, Avery, Addison and Zoey.

 1984-1985 Southern California Graduate Assistant